When I saw my dog eating poop a few years back, I remember being shocked and disgusted at the same time.

 7. Check For Problems

-A Word On “Stop Dog Eating Poop” Products
+8. BONUS: “Stop Dog Eating Poop” Products

 Unfortunately, I can’t recommend any of these products, and by the look of the reviews online, most people don’t find them useful at all.